Classical evolution in quantum systems: Applications

-Here, as an example, we study the case in which the initial state is the thermal state of $\hat H$ without interaction, cf. Eq. \eqref{eq:HmechOsci} for $\kappa=0$.
-This yields a mixed $N$-fold tensor-product state.
-Further, the observable under study is the mean momentum,
+As a concrete example, we study the case in which the initial state is the thermal state of $\hat H$ of the Hamilton operator \eref{eq:HmechOsci} without interactions, $\kappa=0$.
+This yields for $t=0$ a mixed, continuous-variable, $N$-fold tensor-product state, which is separable.
+For the propagation in time, we then introduce an interaction between all particles, $\kappa\neq0$.
+Furthermore, we particularly want to follow the evolution of the variance of the mean momentum operator,

-For $t\geq 0$ and a non-vanishing coupling, $\kappa>0$, we obtain the expected separable evolution, which results in the following propagation of the variance of $\hat P$:
+to which we apply our exact solutions from \ref{app:Entanglement}.
+That is, for $t\geq 0$ and a nonvanishing coupling, $\kappa>0$, we obtain the $K$-separable evolution of the quantity under study as

-for a balanced partitioning (i.e., $N_1=\cdots=N_K=N/K$), the temperature $T$, the Boltzmann constant $k_B$, and the parameter
+for a balanced partitioning (\textit{i.e.} $N_1=\cdots=N_K=N/K$), the temperature $T$, the Boltzmann constant $k_B$, and the parameter $r_K=(1-K^{-1})N\kappa/(m\omega^2)$.

+In figure \ref{fig:MultiEnt}, we show the evolution of the relative variance $V_{P}(t)/V_{P}(0)$ for different $K$ partitions of a macroscopic ensemble consisting of $N=10!$, \textit{i.e.} about 3.6 million, individual oscillators; see \cite{SV13,SW17} for a related but time-independent analysis.
+Because of the rescaling with the initial variance, the depicted curves apply to all initial temperatures which define the thermal states at $t=0$.
+For all times, the variances never fall below the initial value, $V_{P}(t)/V_{P}(0)\geq 1$, which eliminates the possibility of squeezing as a single-time quantum effect.
+Even in the weak coupling regime chosen for figure \ref{fig:MultiEnt}, we can clearly see distinct differences in the evolution via the Schr\"odinger equation (magenta curve) and the $K$-separable dynamics (green curves) which are confined to classically correlated states.